About the Sony Alpha a7R II (no lens included)

 Built-in Wi-Fi means you can instantly transfer photos and videos from the a7R II directly to your phone or tablet for easy uploading and sharing.
 NFC touch pairing is also available for compatible Android™ devices.
-Sony's PlayMemories Camera Apps include free and paid apps that complement your photographic style and interests.
-There's the indispensable free Smart Remote Control app that lets you use your mobile device to control shooting on the a7R II, along with specialized apps for things like light painting, time-lapse, stop motion, and multiple exposure, plus plenty of editing effects to fine-tune your photos and add your own personal touches.
+Sony's Imaging Edge camera app includes helpful tools that complement your photographic style and interests.
+There's the indispensable remote function that lets you use your mobile device to control shooting on the a7R II, along with specialized options for things like light painting, time-lapse, stop motion, and multiple exposure, plus plenty of editing effects to fine-tune your photos and add your own personal touches.

 - 42.4-megapixel full-frame Exmor™ CMOS image sensor (35.9 x 24.0 mm) with no optical low-pass filter

 - BIONZ X image processor for high-resolution, low-noise photos and fast autofocus performance

 - compatible with Sony full-frame FE lenses and Sony E-mount lenses (in crop mode)

 - Sony LA-EA3 and LA-EA4 adaptors allow you to use Sony A-mount lenses

 - Wi-Fi lets you transfer photos and video to smartphones and tablets for easy image sharing